mit-han-lab/data-efficient-gans/README.md

 ## Acknowledgements

+We thank NSF Career Award #1943349, MIT-IBM Watson AI Lab, Google, Adobe, and Sony for supporting this research.
 We thank TensorFlow Research Cloud for supporting this research with Cloud TPUs.
+We thank William S. Peebles and Yijun Li for helpful comments.